Pancreatic cyst: Diagnosis

 Pancreatic cysts are usually seen incidentally when medical imaging is obtained for other purposes and they are usually asymptomatic.
 Pancreatic cysts may sometimes be definitively diagnosed based on imaging findings from an MRI or CT scan with contrast.
 However, sometimes additional imaging is required, such as an endoscopic ultrasound with or without fine needle aspiration or magnetic resonance cholangiopancreatography (MRCP).
 EUS has a higher accuracy in diagnosing high risk radiographic features of pancreatic cysts compared to MRI, especially if contrast enhancement is also used.
 Based on imaging, cysts that cause biliary obstruction, dilation of the main pancreatic duct greater than 10 mm, have a mass in their walls greater than 5 mm are considered high risk features and are associated with a 56-89% risk of cancer.
-Cyst size greater than 3 cm, main pancreatic duct dilation of 5-10 mm, or a change in caliber or a narrowing of the main pancreatic duct with atrophy of the duct distally, presence of lymph node swelling, thickened or enhancing cyst walls, or an increase in cyst size over a year are considered intermediate risk imaging findings for cancer.
+Cyst size greater than 3 cm, main pancreatic duct dilation of 5–10 mm, or a change in caliber or a narrowing of the main pancreatic duct with atrophy of the duct distally, presence of lymph node swelling, thickened or enhancing cyst walls, or an increase in cyst size over a year are considered intermediate risk imaging findings for cancer.

 Lab workup and other clinical findings can also be used to assess malignant risk of pancreatic cysts.
 An elevation in the biomarker CA19-9, new onset diabetes, pancreatitis, abdominal pain or weight loss are all considered high risk features, with the presence of jaundice being a very high risk feature.

 Cytologic analysis of the cystic fluid can help distinguish what type of pancreatic cyst is present, but it is not helpful in grading.
 However, cytologic fluid analysis by fine needle aspiration has low specificity as most samples contain only fluid without specific cell types.
 Elevated levels of amylase in the fluid suggest communication with the pancreatic duct, which is indicative of a pseudocyst or IPMN.
 Increased levels of carcinoembryonic antigen (CEA) are indicative of mucinous cysts in 75% of cases, and very low levels of CEA effectively rule out mucinous cysts.
 And reduced glucose levels in the cyst fluid is useful in differentiating (with an approximate sensitivity of 90% and specificity of 85% at a cutoff of 50 mg/dL) between mucinous and non-mucinous cysts, with mucinous cysts having a low glucose level and non-mucinous cysts having a high glucose level.

-DNA analysis of the cystic fluid may aid in the diagnosis of pancreatic cysts, but yields are variable, between 25-50%.
+DNA analysis of the cystic fluid may aid in the diagnosis of pancreatic cysts, but yields are variable, between 25 and 50%.
 VHL tumor suppressor gene mutations (associated with Von Hippel-Lindau disease) are associated with simple cysts, serous cystadenomas and less commonly pancreatic neuroendocrine tumors.
 KRAS mutations are associated with mucinous cysts, GNAS mutations are associated with IPMNs, CTNNB1 mutations are associated with solid pseudopapillary tumours.